Instagram Reels Mastery: The Complete 2026 Guide (With Examples)

 - Tuesday–Thursday: 11 AM – 1 PM and 7 PM – 9 PM

-- Monday/Friday: Slightly lower engagement, but still viable
+- Monday/Friday: Slightly lower engagement, still viable

-How to find YOUR best times:
+How to Find YOUR Best Times

 Frequency Sweet Spot

-- Growth phase (5K–50K): 7–14 Reels per week
+- 5K–50K: 7–14 Reels per week

-- Established (50K+): 5–10 Reels per week (focus shifts to quality over quantity)
+- 50K+: 5–10 Reels per week (focus shifts to quality over quantity)

-Important: If you can't maintain 7 per week consistently, do 5.
+If you can't maintain 7 per week consistently, do 5.
 Consistency beats bursts.

 The Reels Algorithm: What Actually Drives Distribution

-How to drive shares:
+How to drive sends:

-- Create quotable one-liners
+- Quotable one-liners

 3. Watch Time From Non-Followers

 Reels is Instagram's discovery engine.
 If non-followers watch your content and engage, you get distributed to more non-followers.
+Don't assume context.
+Avoid inside jokes that only existing followers get.

 4. Early Engagement Velocity